 Cookies are text files placed on your computer to collect standard internet log information and visitor behaviour information.
-Cookies cannot be used to identify you personally.
+Our cookies aren't used to identify you personally.

 We have provided details below on the cookies we use and why we use them.